| Barnet: This was

 which, in consequence, was well staffed and able to make instrumental tuition free

+of charge.
 A well staffed Music Service in partnership with Harrow Young

 Musicians (HYM) were responsible for most of Harrow’s music